 Superior Merchandise Co., 4th St, Troy

 Superior Merchandise bill themselves as a “design shop + coffee bar”.
-They recently added a bottle bar where you can buy rare Nordic beers to take home, and they also have two beers on tap, a bunch of bottles, cider, and canned wine.
+They recently added a bottle bar where you can buy rare Nordic beers to take home, and they also have two beers on tap, a bunch of bottles, cider, and canned wine (it’s surprisingly good).
 In addition to this, they have the strongest coffee program of any shop in the area.
 Everything from their cheapest batch brew to their $5 signature drinks is considered and well executed.
-Their coffee comes from select roasters that rotate every few months.
-They also host coffee classes about brewing with different coffee apparatuses such as the Kalita Wave or Aeropress, and they even bring in extremely rare, pricey coffee from somewhere in Scandinavia once a month for the aptly titled Scandinavian Saturdays.
+Their coffee comes from select roasters that change every few months.
+They also host coffee classes about brewing at home with different coffee apparatuses such as the Kalita Wave or Aeropress.
+They even bring in extremely rare, pricey coffee from somewhere in Scandinavia once a month for the aptly titled Scandinavian Saturdays.